Start here

 Crypto is easier when every mechanism answers one question: what breaks if one trusted operator is removed?
 This path starts with records, then moves to keys, transactions, blocks, consensus, incentives, markets, coin categories, tradeoffs, and finally Kaspa.

-Do not picture a normal slow line of blocks.
 Picture mined blocks that can appear in parallel and still be ordered into shared history.
+A normal slow line is the wrong mental model.

 Start with the compressed thesis: fast mined ordering without turning into one operator's database.

-2 · Live status What is actually live?Separate mainnet behavior from ecosystem tooling, testnet proofs, roadmap, and research.
+2 · Live status What is live?Separate mainnet behavior from testnet proofs, roadmap, research, and app claims outside L1 scope.

 3 · Risk What could go wrong?Read the strongest objections: node pressure, security budget, liquidity, mining concentration, tooling fragility, and roadmap execution.